Undergraduate financial information

 Access the calculator on the Student Finance England website.

-Students don’t start paying back loans until the April after they have graduated or left their course and are earning over £27,295 (from April 2022).
+Students on the repayment plan, for those who start a course after 1st August 2023, don’t start paying back loans until the April after they have graduated or left their course and are earning over £25,000.*

 The amount to be repaid each month is based on income, not the amount borrowed.